-In Portugal frequently used name part of grape variety names or synonyms, which has often led to confusion and confusion and still leads.
-In the years 2007 and 2010 took place DNA analysis In addition to the "real" Terrantez cultivated in Madeira, the autonomy of the following five varieties has resulted (with the exception of Cascal):
+In Portugal frequently used part of the name of grape variety names or synonyms, which has often led to confusion and confusion and still leads.
+In 2007 and 2010 took place DNA analysis In addition to the "real" Terrantez grown in Madeira, the following five varieties have emerged independently (with the exception of Cascal):

-The "real" white grape Terrantez (also Terrantez da Madeira) used to be up Madeira widespread and basis for one of the best varieties of the same dessert wine.
-The stocks were in the last third of the 19th century by the phylloxera drastically reduced.
-The late-ripening vine is prone to real mildew and Botrytis (Gray mold).
-It produces white wines with roasted coffee aroma and storage potential.
-There are still bottles from the 18th and 19th centuries, which at Auctions achieve highest prices.
-Fame gained a Terrantez-Madeira of the vintage 1795 produced by Barbeito.
-The almost extinct variety was revived; In 2010, a cultivated area of 12 hectares was designated (Kym Anderson ).
+The “real” white grape variety Terrantez (also Terrantez da Madeira) was up earlier Madeira widely used and the basis for one of the best variants of the dessert wine of the same name.
+The holdings were created in the last third of the 19th century phylloxera drastically reduced.
+The late ripening vine is susceptible to real ones mildew and Botrytis (Gray mold).
+It produces white wines with a roasted coffee aroma and storage potential.
+There are still bottles from the 18th and 19th centuries, which at Auctions achieve the highest prices.
+A Terrantez-Madeira produced by Barbeito in the year 1795 became famous.
+The almost extinct variety was revived; in 2010 a cultivated area of 12 hectares was shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012